NotNoksio/SmallPractice/README.md

 # SmallPractice

-Plugin used on Halka & Goneko (halka.rip & devmc.noks.io (1.7.x & 1.8.x))
+Plugin used on Halka, Goneko & Gliese (halka.rip, devmc.noks.io & gliese.club (1.7.x & 1.8.x))

 # This plugin need (CompressedSpigot or be a good dev) for the best usage